raditya1117/HoneyBadger/fastapi-testing/article.md

 ### Request Validation Error

 FastAPI validates inputs using pydantic models.
-If an incoming request for a FastAPI server endpoint doesn't coform to the declared structure and parameter types, FastAPI returns request validation error in response.
+If an incoming request for a FastAPI endpoint doesn't conform to the declared structure and parameter types, FastAPI returns request validation error in response.
+For example, we have defined the /calculate endpoint that with three inputs where the `operation` must be a string and `num1` and `num2` must be floating point numbers or strings that can be converted to floats.
+When we pass a string that cannot be converted to a floating point number, we run into the request validation error.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "divide", "num1":10, "num2": 'HoneyBadger'}'
 ```
-Output:
+For the above API call, the FastAPI app returns a json object with "JSON decode error" message.
 ```json
 {"detail":[{"type":"json_invalid","loc":["body",43],"msg":"JSON decode error","input":{},"ctx":{"error":"Expecting value"}}]}
 ```
-logs:
+If you look into the logs, the FastAPI app logs the API calls with request validation errors with the message `422 Unprocessable Entity`.
 ```py
 INFO:     127.0.0.1:38050 - "POST /calculate/ HTTP/1.1" 422 Unprocessable Entity
 ```

 ### HTTP Exception

 HTTP exceptions are built-in FastAPI exceptions that we can use to raise exceptions and send error responses with standard HTTP status codes.
+When we raise an HTTP exception, FastAPI automatially handles the exception and returns the content in the `detail` parameter to as the API response.
+For instance, we have raised an HTTP exception in our FastAPI app when the requested operation in the API call is other than add, subtract, multiply, and divide.
+Hence, if we pass `write` as an input to the operation field, the calculator app raises the HTTP exception.

 ```bash
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "write", "num1":10, "num2": 10}'
 ```

-outout
+In the API response, we get the content from the detail parameter of the exception as the output.

 ```json
 {"detail":{"type":"FAILURE","reason":"Not a valid operation"}}
 ```
-logs
+As we have defined the status code in the HTTPException to be 404, FastAPI logs the API execution call with the `404 Not Found` message.
 ```py
 INFO:     127.0.0.1:53822 - "POST /calculate/ HTTP/1.1" 404 Not Found
 ```